ashuttl/ashuttl.github.io/_posts/2014-06-22-getting-it-together-with-taskpaper-and-applescript.md

 This gives me crucial context when I'm looking at the list in Reminders.app.

-Onre more nicety: if a task is tagged with `@overdue`, it's marked as high priority in Reminders.app, which gives it a little exclamation mark.
+One more nicety: if a task is tagged with `@overdue`, it's marked as high priority in Reminders.app, which gives it a little exclamation mark.

 Here is the code.
 I cobbled this together with the help of the [TaskPaper AppleScript wiki][tpscripts] and too many Stack Overflow posts to remember, but many thanks go those whose code this is based on.